-This alternative allowed the 300 MW of wind generation to be scheduled across TOT 7 without violating system criteria.
-For all contingencies studied, the results of the transient stability analysis indicates that the addition of a 300 MW wind generation facility connected to the Ault 230 kV bus along with an Ault - Cherokee 230 kV line does not have an adverse impact on the response of the system to severe system disturbances.
+Studies show the Ault - Cherokee 230 kV alternative allows the full 600 MW of wind generation (300 MW from GI-2007-3 and 300 MW of expansion) to be scheduled across TOT 7 without violating system criteria.
+For all contingencies studied, the results of the transient stability analysis indicates that the addition of a 300 MW wind generation expansion connected to the Ault 230 kV bus, along with an Ault - Cherokee 230 kV line, does not have an adverse impact on the response of the system to severe system disturbances.

-The Generation Provider and PSCo contacted Western about the interconnecting of GI-2007-3 and the Network Upgrades necessary for delivery.
-Western has provided the PSCo with their interconnection design and associated costs at the Ault Substation.
+The Generation Provider and PSCo contacted Western about the interconnecting of GI-2007-4 and the Network Upgrades necessary for delivery.
+Western has provided PSCo with their interconnection design and associated costs at the Ault Substation.

-NOTE: The 2011 HS1B base case used for the Feasibility and System Impact Studies does not include Westerns new Ault Substation 230/115 kV transformer.
-However, it is assumed this element does not impact the cost of interconnection or the recommended Network Upgrades necessary for delivery of GI-2007-3.
+NOTE: Although it was specified GI-2007-3 and GI-2007-4 would interconnect at Ault Substation through the same termination, interconnection estimates provided by Western and PSCo assume this study as a new interconnection at Ault Substation.
+The 2014 HS base case used for the Feasibility and System Impact Studies does not include Westerns new Ault Substation 230/115 kV transformer.
+However, it is assumed this element does not impact the cost of interconnection or the recommended Network Upgrades necessary for delivery of GI-2007-4.